-Till few years ago, health professionals were not aware that certain oral bacteria, if permitted entrance into the gingival blood vessels, could cause some strokes and heart attacks.
+Till few years ago, health professionals were not aware that certain oral bacteria, if permitted entrance into the gingival blood vessels, could cause some strokes and heart attacks (Infective Endocarditis).
 Toothache remains one of the discreet symptoms but, researchers say that in some cases Craniofacial pain is the sole symptom in Cardiac Ischemia (insufficient blood supply to the heart muscle) or Acute Myocardial infarction which is 10 times more common in females when compared to males.

 Cardiac Toothache Symptoms: